coalition-of-invisible-colleges/cic.github.io/documentation/index.md

 1. Request edit access to the CIC website (see instructions above).
 2. Go to [https://github.com/coalition-of-invisible-colleges/cic.github.io/tree/master/colleges], the /colleges/ directory.
-3. Click the "Create new file" button.
+3. Click the 'Create new file' button.
 4. Name your file using the format "collegename.md".
-5. (In a separate browser tab,) Open one of the other college's .md files (for example, "TEAM.md", click Edit This File (the pen icon near the 'History' button), and copy the Markdown code into your new .md file, to use as a template.
+5. Open one of the other college's .md files (for example, "TEAM.md"), to use as a template.
+Click the 'Edit this file' button (the pen icon near the History button), copy the Markdown text, and paste it into the new file you created.
 6. Edit the header information in your file, between the ---'s, to reflect your college's name.
 7. Write some introductory text for your college.
 8. Commit the file.